openSUSE/obs-landing/_posts/development/2022-01-24-scm-integration-report-improvements.md

 category: development
 ---

-Today, we have some improvements around UI and reporting and user feedback for the continuous integration we unveiled in our [previous blog post](https://openbuildservice.org/2021/05/31/scm-integration/).
+Today, we have some improvements around UI and reporting and user feedback for the continuous integration we unveiled in ours [previous blog post](https://openbuildservice.org/2021/05/31/scm-integration/).

+As you know, this is a beta feature.
+So, do not forget this feature is under the [the beta program](/2018/10/04/the-beta-program/).
+Join!

-## Token Creation UI
+## Token UI
 (TODO those changes aren't visible to the user, so I'm not sure we should discuss about it)